Jamster3000/DragonMaps/README.md

-# DragonMaps©
+# Dragon Maps©

-DragonMaps is a free to use battlemap maker with Tabletop Role Playing games specifically in mind.
+Dragon Maps is a free to use battlemap maker with Tabletop Role Playing games specifically in mind.
 WHen I say for TTRPG's I mean virtual Tabletops such as Roll20, Foundry, and the awesome **__Cauldron VTT__**.
-There are a lot of plans for this, so far, DragonMaps© is sill in it's early days, with exciting plans for the future.
-Whether you're crafting an epic encounter or working on designing a detailed world, DragonMaps© provides a user-friendly platform to create and bring your maps to life.
+There are a lot of plans for this, so far, Dragon Maps© is sill in it's early days, with exciting plans for the future.
+Whether you're crafting an epic encounter or working on designing a detailed world, Dragon Maps© provides a user-friendly platform to create and bring your maps to life.

 # Features

-Currently, DragonMaps© offers a basic set of features to help you create your battlemaps quickly and easily:
+Currently, Dragon Maps© offers a basic set of features to help you create your battlemaps quickly and easily:
 - Intuitive Interfact: Simple drag-and-drop functionality with an awesome unique colour theme.
 - Grid: Includes a square grid where it's visibiliy can be toggled on and off.
 - Asset Library: Includes a currently limited selection of non-comercial, pre-made asets that can be used for non-comercial use with your maps.
 - Export: You can currently export your created map as a png file.
-(You must put the DragonMaps© logo on your map before you can export the map as an image - The watermark image will change to the logo).
+(You must put the Dragon Maps© logo on your map before you can export the map as an image - The watermark image will change to the logo).
 - Tools: There are tools to allow you to draw, erase, and place text, using GoogleFonts to apply your own custom fonts (The shape tool is still a work in progress).

-While DragonMaps© is still in its (very) early stages, it provides some of the essentials for creating and exporting very simple battlemaps.
-I plan to add additional features and enhancements to make DragonMaps a free powerful tool for everyone to create awesome battlemaps.
+While Dragon Maps© is still in its (very) early stages, it provides some of the essentials for creating and exporting very simple battlemaps.
+I plan to add additional features and enhancements to make Dragon Maps a free powerful tool for everyone to create awesome battlemaps.

 # RoadMap
 Rather than listing everything there is planned to impliment here, just take a look at the [issues](https://github.com/Jamster3000/dragonmaps/issues) Page for a list of all features, enhancements and bugs.
 Alternitivly you can take a look at [Project DragonCode](https://github.com/users/Jamster3000/projects/11) to see what will and won't be worked on, what is currently being worked on, and what has already been done.